nix-community/flakelight/API_GUIDE.md

 They should be set to an attribute set of respective configurations.

-Alternatively, the configurations can be functions, in which case those functions will be passed `autoloadArgs` and must return a standard configuration (this is useful when using autoloads with the `nixDir` feature).
+Alternatively, the configurations can be functions, in which case those functions will be passed `moduleArgs` and must return a standard configuration (this is useful when using autoloads with the `nixDir` feature).

 For example: